nastyayan/leetcode/README.md

 # LeetCode
-Collection of my solutions for LeetCode tasks (beginner friendly | easy to understand) Will be updated frequently ;)
+Collection of my solutions for LeetCode tasks (beginner friendly | easy to understand).
+Will be updated frequently ;)